hyperledger/bevel/docs/source/operations/add_new_channel_fabric.md

           ..

-The `network.yaml` file should contain the specific `network.organization` patch along with the orderer information.
+The `network.yaml` file should contain the specific `network.organization` details along with the orderer information.

 For reference, see `network-fabric-add-channel.yaml` file [here](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/hyperledger-fabric/configuration/samples).